Home

 bool partial_read =

-false; // Reads into only existing fields and elements and then exits without parsing the rest of the input
+false; // Reads into the deepest structural object and then exits without parsing the rest of the input

 // glaze_object_t concepts